AD7six/php-dsn/README.md

 A utility for parsing and generating service DSNs

+## What is a DSN?

+A [data source name](http://en.wikipedia.org/wiki/Data_source_name) (DSN) is a string which defines how to connect to a service.
+Since it's a string, it's portable, not language or implementation dependent and anything capable of parsing it can know how to connect to the service it points at.

+## What does this repo do?

+This repo only provides a means of converting a DSN string into an array and vice versa.

+## Wrapper classes?

+When using a wrapper class, this repo provides an array _in the format expected_ by a particular consumer.
+So for example, the CakePHP wrapper classes provide arrays in the format the framework understands for a given DSN string.

 ## Basic usage

 The main dsn class implements a parse function which returns a dsn instance: